RetroDECK/ES-DE/INSTALL-DEV.md

 If you are running Windows in a virtualized environment such as QEMU-KVM that does not support HW accelerated OpenGL, you can install the Mesa3D for Windows library, which can be downloaded at [https://fdossena.com/?p=mesa/index.frag](https://fdossena.com/?p=mesa/index.frag).

 You simply extract the opengl32.dll file into the ES-DE directory and this will enable the llvmpipe renderer.
 The performance will be terrible of course, but everything should work and it should be good enough for test building on Windows without having to reboot your computer to a native Windows installation.
-(Note that you may need to copy opengl32.dll to your RetroArch installation directory as well to get the emulators to work correctly.)
+(Note that you may need to copy opengl32.dll to your RetroArch installation directory as well to get the emulators to work somehow correctly.)

 Obviously this library is only intended for development and will not be shipped with ES-DE.